 Click here to read part 2 of the series.
-Stay tuned for the next part...
-The Interview.
+For tips on your interview check out 9 Important Tips for your Film School Interview.

 If you've enjoyed this article please like it and share it with your friends.
 Again, if you've found another gem of advice on the forums that you'd love for me to include please let me know.